-Joe Ben Tucker:
+Joe Ben Tucker: 1940-2021

 The encased funeral carriage outside Central City’s Tucker Funeral Home has become an area icon over the years – and when you walk through the door you’ll be greeted by caring and compassionate staff and enter a facility that feels like home.
-Joe Ben has served generations of Muhlenberg County families over the years during their most difficult times.
+Joe Ben served generations of Muhlenberg County families over the years during their most difficult times.

 The funeral home expanded numerous times over the years, with the Sacramento branch opening in 1959, and the Beechmont branch opening 10 years after.
-Joe Ben served as the president of the Kentucky Funeral Directors Association, has worked on numerous national funeral directors association committees throughout his career, creating policies that still affect the industry today.
+Joe Ben served as the president of the Kentucky Funeral Directors Association, worked on numerous national funeral directors association committees throughout his career, creating policies that still affect the industry today.